diptanshumittal/GSoC-2021-Report/README.md

 ### Future Work

 All the requirements outlined in the GSoC proposal have been completed.
-This project act like a stepping stone in the development of _Comp-Engine-Features_.
-After the official GSoC period, I plan to contribute to this further development
+After the official GSoC period, I plan to contribute to this further development by:
-by:

 * Creating a contribution section using which users can contribute their time-series analysis features.
 * Creating a python package using which users can get the raw data and visualize in their own way.
-* I plan to publish a scientific paper describing the functionality of our platform.
+* I plan to publish a paper describing the functionality of our platform and its importance for enabling progress in interdisciplinary literatures like scientific time-series analysis.